psychemedia/sin-eater-resources/resources/RSGZT_ross_gazette.md

 "What be this stake for?" inquired a boy.

-"Why, to drive drow him, to be sure, or else he'd walk and bite people in their beds, and then every one of 'em would walk in their turn, and a pretty time Ross would have of it! "
+"Why, to drive drow him, to be sure, or else he'd walk and bite people in their beds, and then every one of 'em would walk in their turn, and a pretty time Ross would have of it!"

 What followed is too horrible to describe.
 But in a very few minutes, the mangled body was let down into the grave.
 The earth was hastily shovelled in; and soon every one had departed from the dreadful spot.
 That was how the place acquired its name, Corpse-Cross; and suicides were interred there in similar fashion for a long time afterwards. *Not till 1838, did the law intervene to put an end to so odious a practice.*